DOT Audit Types Compared

 New entrant safety audit

-• Checks basic safety management controls
+• Checks whether the carrier has basic safety management controls in place across six regulated areas

-Compliance review or investigation
+Compliance review

-Focused or document-based request
+Focused investigation or document request

 Common gaps